Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 Storing and Freezing: Store it in a plastic container and keep it in the refrigerator for up to 4 days.
 It also freezes well in a plastic container and can be reheated at low temperatures in the oven with a small amount of liquid and covered in foil.

-- I am using a pellet smoker for this recipe; however, please feel free to use a regular charcoal grill or even a digital smoker to create this recipe.
+- I am using a pellet smoker for this recipe.
+Feel free to use a regular charcoal grill or even a digital smoker to create this recipe.

-- Both pork shoulder and pork butt are on the tougher side and require long cooking times to tenderize, such as smoking or braising.
+- Both pork shoulder and butt are tougher and require long cooking times to tenderize, such as smoking or braising.
 In addition, by the looks of it, my cut of meat in this recipe video looks like a cross between the butt and the shoulder.

-- It’s important to look for signs when it’s done.
-Make sure the top of the pork skin has split before wrapping it in foil.
+- It’s essential to look for signs when it’s done.
+Ensure the pork skin’s top has split before wrapping it in foil.
 Remember to let it rest at room temp for 30-45 minutes before pulling.

-- The vinegar in the spritzer will also help to tenderize the meat since you know fat, acid, and salt heat makes for the best tasting food.
+- The vinegar in the spritzer will also help tenderize the meat; as you know, fat, acid, and salt heat make for the best-tasting food.

-- Be sure to double wrap it in foil or peach paper because a lot of juices will be trying to come out of it while smoking.
+- Double-wrap it in foil or peach paper, as the juices will try to escape while smoking.

 - You can also include seasonings such as sugar, brown sugar, chili powder, and oregano into the rub.